Skip to main content

 Why Delivery Methods Are a Central Concern

 The conversation about long-term safety moves beyond the peptide itself to encompass the delivery vehicle.
-Your body’s is a vigilant gatekeeper, constantly monitoring for foreign entities.
+Your body’s immune system is a vigilant gatekeeper, constantly monitoring for foreign entities.
 A delivery system, whether it’s a polymer matrix, a lipid nanoparticle, or a solid pellet, must be recognized as safe and non-threatening.

 This concept is known as biocompatibility.
 A biocompatible material is one that can exist within the body’s complex ecosystem without causing a harmful or inflammatory response.
 For long-term therapies, this is a primary consideration.
 The materials used must be inert or, in the case of biodegradable systems, they must break down into harmless, naturally occurring substances that the body can easily metabolize and clear.